 NHS support costs

-These are the additional patient care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient care service involved continues to be provided.
-These might cover items such as extra patient tests, extra in-patient days and extra nursing attention.
+These are the additional patient and service user care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient or user care service involved continues to be provided.
+These might cover items such as extra patient or user tests, extra in-patient days, extra nursing attention, extra care visits and extra care worker attention.

 Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact your Local Clinical Research Network (LCRN) for advice on NHS support costs.

 *Please note: you are not required to add NHS Support Costs on the online form as these are now part of the new SoECAT form.
 However please still complete the question over whether the costs have been discussed and agreed with the Lead Network’*

 Please read the guidance on the excess treatment costs webpage prior to completing your application.

 These are the patient or service user care costs that would continue to be incurred if the patient or user care service in question continued to be provided after the R&D activity has stopped.
 In determining NHS treatment costs (or intervention/treatment costs) you must assume that the patient or user care service being assessed will continue even though there may be no plans for it to do so.
 Where patient care is being provided which differs from the normal, standard, treatment for that condition (either an experimental treatment or a service in a different location from where it would normally be given), the difference between the total treatment costs and the costs of the “usual standard care" (if any) constitutes excess treatment cost/saving, but is nonetheless part of the treatment cost, not an NHS support or research cost.
 These costs should be determined in conjunction with your NHS body or provider of NHS services and their commissioners.